How Labour’s win at general election 2024 will affect contractor recruitment

 Written by Tania Bowers

-Tania is APSCo’s Legal Counsel and Head of Public Policy.
+Tania is the global public policy director of the Association of Professional Staffing Companies (APSCo).
 She is a solicitor who has worked exclusively in the professional staffing sector since 1999, joining APSCo in 2016.
-As Head of Public Policy Tania represents APSCo members’ interests in meetings and communications with Government departments, Ministers, MPs and other interested stakeholders.

 Printer Friendly, PDF & Email